 Heart Disease, Stroke, Diabetes Testing

-If you have a family history or lifestyle putting you at high risk for heart disease, stroke, diabetes, or any other conditions, talk to your family doctor about the right time to start taking specialized screening tests, and which ones are covered by your health insurance.
+If you have a family history or lifestyle putting you at high risk for heart disease, stroke, diabetes, or any other conditions, talk to your family doctor about the right time to start taking specialized screening tests for heart issues, blood pressure, cholesterol and BMI (body mass index), and which ones are covered by your health insurance.

 Schedule these Health Checks Annually